DVDAGames/blog/_posts/hello-world.md

     > A versatile game engine using 2D6 and a 19-Hex Flower (it’s like a random table, but with a memory).

-*   [GameMaker Platformer Demo](https://github.com/DVDAGames/gamemaker-platformer-demo): a quick demo testing basic platforming concepts in GameMaker including jumping, gravity, enemies, powerups, checkpoints, platforms with activated fallthrough, level switching, etc. It was a fun chance to play around with GameMaker and learn some of the basics.
+*   [GameMaker Platformer Demo](https://github.com/DVDAGames/gamemaker-platformer-demo): a quick demo testing basic platforming concepts in GameMaker, including jumping, gravity, enemies, powerups, checkpoints, platforms with activated fallthrough, level switching, etc. It was a fun chance to play with GameMaker and learn some basics.

     ![](/assets/blog/hello-world/platformer.gif)
     **Note**: This was made in the `1.x` branch of GameMaker, but you can still import the `.gmx` project file into GameMaker Studio 2.

-*   [Roller](https://github.com/DVDAGames/js-die-roller): a TypeScript library for rolling dice with support for complex expressions, variables, and more with random numbers generated with [reduced bias](https://dimitri.xyz/random-ints-from-random-bits/).
+*   [Roller](https://github.com/DVDAGames/js-die-roller): a TypeScript library for rolling dice supporting complex expressions, variables, and more with random numbers generated with [reduced bias](https://dimitri.xyz/random-ints-from-random-bits/).
 It powers the React Hex Flower Engine and also includes an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for parsing and evaluating dice expressions like `d20 + 5`, `3d6 + 2d8`, or `max(2d20)`.

-*   [Elite Dangerous Journal Server](https://github.com/DVDAGames/elite-dangerous-journal-server): a websocket-powered server for the [Elite Dangerous](https://www.elitedangerous.com/) [player journal API](https://elite-journal.readthedocs.io/en/latest/_), written in Node.js.
+*   [Elite Dangerous Journal Server](https://github.com/DVDAGames/elite-dangerous-journal-server): a WebSocket-powered server for the [Elite Dangerous](https://www.elitedangerous.com/) [player journal API](https://elite-journal.readthedocs.io/en/latest/_), written in Node.js.
 It's a meta-integration tool for capturing and processing journal events from the game in other integrations.

 *   [hackmud Tools](https://github.com/DVDAGames/hackmud-tools): a collection of optimized and heavily commented JavaScript scripts for the game [hackmud](https://store.steampowered.com/app/469920/hackmud/).
 It provides heavily commented scripts that automate breaking locks in the game and some basic [code golfing](https://en.wikipedia.org/wiki/Code_golf) knowledge to help your game scripts fit into the character limits.

 *   [Master of Coin](https://dvdagames.github.io/master-of-coin/): an economy simulator that puts you into the shoes of a newly minted "Master of Coin" in a parody of the world of Westeros from A Song of Ice and Fire (Game of Thrones if you prefer video to the written word).
 Created for [Ludum Dare 44](https://ldjam.com/events/ludum-dare/44/master-of-coin), the intricacies of simulation took so long that the user interface (UI) was never completed, so it's just some default inputs.

 *   [Pulsar](https://github.com/DVDAGames/pulsar): a basic space shooter that mixes elements of asteroids and bullet hell games with a shapeshifting system for regenerating your limited ammunition.
-Created for [Ludum Dare 35](https://web.archive.org/web/20190317153309/http://ludumdare.com/compo/ludum-dare-35/), unfortunately a [misconfigured](https://github.com/DVDAGames/pulsar/blob/master/.gitignore#L2) `.gitignore` lead to the loss of the main application logic, but a cross-platform build of the [final, submitted version](https://github.com/DVDAGames/pulsar/releases/tag/0.2.1) with gamepad support is still available on GitHub.
+Created for [Ludum Dare 35](https://web.archive.org/web/20190317153309/http://ludumdare.com/compo/ludum-dare-35/), unfortunately, a [misconfigured](https://github.com/DVDAGames/pulsar/blob/master/.gitignore#L2) `.gitignore` lead to the loss of the main application logic, but a cross-platform build of the [final, submitted version](https://github.com/DVDAGames/pulsar/releases/tag/0.2.1) with gamepad support is still available on GitHub.
     ![pulsar gameplay demo](/assets/blog/hello-world/pulsar-demo.gif)

     > A mediocre top down shooter that's like if Asteroids and a bullet-hell game both had weird cousins that liked to hang out and they got drunk one weekend and decided to make their own game.

-*   [Simpledoku](https://github.com/DVDAGames/simpledoku): a basic Sudoku UI with a [poorly implemented Sudoku solver](https://github.com/DVDAGames/simpledoku/blob/master/src/utilities/solver.js) that lead to pre-generating and hardcoding some puzzles rather than generating them on the fly, but had a nice quality of life feature that allowed you to highlight a specific row, column, the intersection of a row and a column, or a subgrid to help you focus on the numbers in each relevant category.
-It was my first attempt at desktop JavaScript via [Electron](https://www.electronjs.org/) and my last attempt at a game that I don't actually enjoy playing very much.
+*   [Simpledoku](https://github.com/DVDAGames/simpledoku): a basic Sudoku UI with a [poorly implemented Sudoku solver](https://github.com/DVDAGames/simpledoku/blob/master/src/utilities/solver.js) that led to pre-generating and hardcoding some puzzles rather than generating them on the fly but had a nice quality of life feature that allowed you to highlight a specific row, column, the intersection of a row and a column, or a subgrid to help you focus on the numbers in each relevant category.
+It was my first attempt at desktop JavaScript via [Electron](https://www.electronjs.org/) and my last attempt at a game I don't enjoy playing very much.

     ![simpledoku UI demo](/assets/blog/hello-world/simpledoku.gif)